 How to install a software program

 How to install a software program can depend on the operating system being used and the program being installed.
-Because of all the different possibilities, we have created the below steps as guidelines for installing programs in each of the major operating systems.
+Because of all the different possibilities, we have created the steps below as guidelines for installing programs in each of the major operating systems.

 Notice: This document has been created as a basic overview on how to install software programs, games, and utilities on your computer.
 If errors are encountered during the installation, this document will not cover those errors.
 Use our Search to find any information about error messages.